andrew-asher/AI-ML-Projects/README.md

 ## Introduction

 This repository features a diverse set of projects focused on different aspects of AI and ML, including but not limited to:
-- Generative AI
+- Regression Models
-- Large Language Models
+- CNN Models
-- Data Analysis
+- Neural Network Models
 - Predictive Modeling
 - Computer Vision
 - Natural Language Processing